Attacktive/troubleshooter-editor-back-end/README.md

 [The Front-end](https://github.com/Attacktive/troubleshooter-editor-front-end-svelte)

-The [Vue.js](https://github.com/Attacktive/troubleshooter-editor-front-end-vue) variant and [React](https://github.com/Attacktive/troubleshooter-editor-front-end) version is currnetly discontinued in favor of this.
+The [Vue.js](https://github.com/Attacktive/troubleshooter-editor-front-end-vue) variant and [React](https://github.com/Attacktive/troubleshooter-editor-front-end) version is currnetly discontinued in favor of the Svelte version.